Axnjr/SEM7/RealTimeBDA.md

 ### Example
 Example
-Let’s say we have a stream of elements, and each is hashed to binary values.
-Assume the hash values for elements in the stream are:
+Suppose we have a stream of elements: `["apple", "banana", "apple", "orange", "banana", "apple", "kiwi", "banana", "kiwi"]`<br>

+- **Hash Each Element:**
+Use a hash function to map each element to a binary value.
+Let's say our hash function gives us the following 8-bit binary values (these are just for illustration):

+      apple → 10011000
-"apple" → 001010<br>
+      banana → 00101100
-"banana" → 000110<br>
+      orange → 11100101
-"cherry" → 001001<br>
+      kiwi → 00011110

-For "apple," the position of the first 1 after leading zeros is 2.<br>
-For "banana," it’s 3.<br>
-For "cherry," it’s 2.
+- **Count leading / trailing Zeros:**
+Now, count the trailing zeros for each hashed value:

+      apple (10011000) → 3 trailing zeros
+      banana (00101100) → 2 trailing zeros
+      orange (11100101) → 0 trailing zeros
+      kiwi (00011110) → 1 trailing zero

-The maximum number of leading `0's` observed is `3`, so `estimate of distinct elements = 2^3 = 8`
+- The maximum number of leading `0's` observed is `3`, so `estimate of distinct elements = 2^3 = 8`.
+The FM algorithm would estimate that there are about 8 distinct elements, which is close to the actual number of distinct elements (4) in this small example, though generally, `for larger streams, this approximation becomes more accurate`.

 ### Advantages:

-- Memory-Efficient:
+- **Memory-Efficient:**
 Uses minimal memory compared to counting all elements.
-- Scalable:
+- **Scalable:**
 Works well with large data streams.
-- Fast:
+- **Fast:**
 Only requires hashing and a bitwise operation, making it computationally efficient.

 ### Limitations:

-- Approximation:
+- **Approximation:**
 Provides an estimate, not an exact count.
-- Dependent on Quality of Hashing:
+- **Dependent on Quality of Hashing:**
 Needs good hash functions to minimize collisions.
-- Variance:
+- **Variance:**
 Can have high variance; thus, combining multiple estimates (e.g., through harmonic mean) is recommended.

 # 8. The decaying window algorithm:
 is a technique used in data stream processing to keep track of recent information while gradually `forgetting` older data.
 It’s particularly useful in situations where data streams are continuous and unbounded, `and the latest data points are more relevant than the older ones`.
 The algorithm applies a decay factor to older data so that its influence on the overall calculation diminishes over time.
 ### Key Concepts
 - **Decay Factor:**
 The algorithm applies a decay factor (usually a number between 0 and 1) that determines how quickly older data fades.
-A smaller decay factor means older data is weighted less over time, while a larger factor keeps the data `alive` longer.
+A higher α (close to 1) gives more importance to older data, meaning older points fade slowly.
+A lower α (closer to 0) causes older points to fade out more quickly.
 - **Exponential Decay:**
-The decaying window algorithm often relies on exponential decay, where each data point’s weight diminishes exponentially over time.
-For a given data point at time
+The decaying window algorithm often relies on `exponential decay`, as it provides a `smooth, gradual decrease in the influence of older data`.
-`𝑡`, the weight could be represented as `𝑤 = 𝛼𝑡`, where 𝛼 is the decay factor.

-### To implement a decaying window average, you’d generally follow this formula:

-`new_value = 𝛼 × current_value + (1 − 𝛼) × previous_average`<br>
+For a data point that arrived at time `t`, its weight at any future time `t*` can be calculated as:
+`w = 𝛼^ t* - t`
+, where `𝛼` is the `decay factor`.

 ### How it Works

 - With each new data point, the algorithm `recalculates the moving average` by `forgetting` some of the older data at a rate determined by `𝛼`.

+- `new_value = 𝛼 × current_value + (1 − 𝛼) × previous_average`<br>

 - Every time a new data point is processed, `older data is multiplied by the decay factor`, reducing its weight in the final computation.

 ### Advantages